How to start a sustainable hospitality business

 Gas-free cooking and heatingÂ

-Cooking on induction hobs is economical and means you do not have to worry as much about fluctuating gas prices.
+Cooking with electricity is economical and means you do not have to worry as much about fluctuating gas prices.
 More and more restaurants are opting for electric equipment (in Dutch).
 Gas-free cooking and baking also helps keep kitchen temperatures down (in Dutch).
 Especially in the summer, that will help to keep the cooling costs down.Â

 Is your business based in an area set to be gas-free in 2030 ?
 Keep that in mind when purchasing your kitchen appliances.
 Consider an electrical stove or oven, an energy-efficient fridge, or an electric fryer, for instance.
 Thanks to the Energy-saving investment credit (EIA), you also pay less tax on sustainable equipment.
 With this scheme, you can deduct the expenses from your taxable profit.Â